Join our next webinar: Addressing Mental Health Disparities For Black and Hispanic Youth - Register here.

 Learn proven and practical skills to support your anxious child

-Fort Health offers a coursethat shows parents and caregivers proven strategies to help their anxious child or adolescent.
-The course includes on-demand video lessons and 1:1 coaching with a therapist.
+Anxiety is the most common mental health challenge children face.
+As a parent, your role is critical to helping your child cope with anxiety.
+Fort Health offers a course that shows parents and caregivers proven strategies to help their anxious child or adolescent.
+The course includes 10 on-demand video lessons led by an expert child and adolescent Licensed Clinical Social Worker.

 Helping Your Teenager Navigate Depression and Sadness During The Holidays